katiehermalik/GA-Loops-Conditionals/README.md

 4. Reuben left Durham 5 years ago to come to Chicago.
 Remove "Durham" from Reuben's array and add "Chicago".
 (Note: remove and then add is different from simply changing the value at that index.)

 5. Jim could be literally anywhere in the world.
 Remove "All cities" from his array, then pick any 3 cities you like, and add them to Jim's array.
+If you did it in 3 lines of code that's fine, but [see if you can do it in one line of code](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push)

 6. Bonus: Whoops!
 Jim is actually only allowed to be in one of two cities.
 Whatever the _first_ of the 3 cities for Jim is now, remove it from the array using [`.splice()`](https://www.google.com/search?q=mdn+splice&oq=mdn+splice&aqs=chrome.0.0j69i60j0l4.1078j0j7&sourceid=chrome&ie=UTF-8)